bedita/docs/source/glossary.rst

     access token
         A string granted by the authorization server used to identify the issuer of a request.
-        The access token has to be sent to the resource server every time that the client want to access to protected resources.
+        The access token has to be sent to the resource server every time that the client wants to access protected resources.
         This token is sent in ``Authorization`` HTTP header using a ``Bearer`` scheme on each request like this: ``Authorization: Bearer <token>``